kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes, the feature can be disabled by either:
-1. Disabling the `CPUManagerPolicyAlphaOptions` feature gate
+1. Disable feature gate `CPUManagerPolicyAlphaOptions` or remove `strict-cpu-reservation` from the list of `CPUManager` policy options
-2. Removing `strict-cpu-reservation` from the list of `CPUManager` policy options
+2. Remove `/var/lib/kubelet/cpu\_manager\_state` and restart kubelet

 ###### What happens if we reenable the feature if it was previously rolled back?